 8. The Grand Expansion of Hotel Hershey, Hershey

-The US green building council certified the hotel’s expansion as Silver LEED.In 2007 renovation and expansion of the hotel began with a clear agenda of adding ten new luxury cottages, 48 new guest rooms, and recreational amenities such as infinity-edge pool, ice skating, 130 seat restaurant.
+The US green building council certified the hotel’s expansion as Silver LEED.In 2007 renovation and expansion of the hotel began with a clear agenda of adding ten new luxury cottages, 48 new guest rooms, and recreational amenities such as an infinity-edge pool, ice skating, 130 seat restaurant.

 “Our goal was to remain loyal to the integrity of the original structure while ensuring that the development is environmentally conscious and sustainable, including the use of recycled materials and energy conservation methods wherever possible,” says the CEO of Hart Howerton.